Reinforcement learning with non-ergodic reward increments: robustness via ergodicity transformations: Conclusions and limitations

 This paper discussed the impact of ergodicity on the choice of the optimization criterion in RL.
 If the rewards are non-ergodic, focusing on the expected return yields non-robust policies that we currently find with conventional RL algorithms.
 An alternative to changing the objective and, with this, having to come up with entirely new RL algorithms is trying to find an ergodicity transformation.
 We presented a method for learning an ergodicity transformation that converts a time series of returns into a time series with ergodic increments.
 Then, optimizing the expected value of those ergodic increments is equivalent to maximizing the long-term growth rate of the return.
 We further showed how the ergodicity perspective provides a theoretical foundation for transformations used in risk-sensitive RL.
 We demonstrated the effectiveness of the proposed transformation on standard RL benchmark environments.

 This paper is the first step toward acknowledging non-ergodicity of reward functions and focusing on the long-term return and, with that, robustness in RL.
 This opens various directions for future research.
 Firstly, addressing the challenge of transforming returns in RL algorithms that update weights incrementally rather than relying on episodic data remains an open question.
 Secondly, our transformation currently focuses solely on the current return, but returns may also depend on the current state of the system, suggesting the possibility of state-dependent transformations.
-Thirdly, extending this research to multi-agent RL could be promising, building on insights from~\cite{fant2023stable} and~\cite{peters2022ergodicity} regarding the impact of non-ergodicity on the emergence of cooperation in biological multi-agent systems.
-Finally, investigating the connection between optimizing time-average growth rates instead of expected values and discount factors, as explored in~\cite{adamou2021microfoundations}, could make the discount factor as a hyperparameter in RL dispensable.
+Then, also investigating the computational complexity and trading off potentially more robust performance with the additional complexity through the transformation is a crucial aspect.
+Thirdly, extending this research to multi-agent RL could be promising, building on insights by \citet{fant2023stable} and \citet{peters2022ergodicity} regarding the impact of non-ergodicity on the emergence of cooperation in biological multi-agent systems.
+Finally, investigating the connection between optimizing time-average growth rates instead of expected values and discount factors, as explored by \citet{adamou2021microfoundations}, could make the discount factor as a hyperparameter in RL dispensable.